kudobuilder/kudo.dev/content/blog/blog-2020-07-30-introducing-operators-index.md

 To avoid these and other challenges, the new [Operators Index](https://github.com/kudobuilder/operators-index) provides a simple way to reference operator packages located in external projects.
 Instead of copying an operator package, operator developers reference the URL of a git repository and the operator packages included in that git repository.

 With these references, there's a one-to-one mapping of operator packages included by a git repository and the respective packages in KUDO's community repository.
-Every entry in the _Operators Index_ corresponds to a package in the community repository.
+Every entry in the _Operators Index_ results in a package in the community repository.

 ## Adding operator packages to the _Operators Index_

 To add an operator package, create a pull request that adds or updates an index entry in the [operators](https://github.com/kudobuilder/operators-index/tree/main/operators) folder of the [Operators Index](https://github.com/kudobuilder/operators-index).
 Each entry in the index references versions of an operator package.
 By creating a pull request that adds or updates an entry, the referenced operator packages are validated as part of a CI job.
 This is similar to running `kubectl kudo package verify` on the operator package.
 Additional checks confirm that the metadata of the entry matches the respective metadata of the operator package.

-Once the pull request is approved and merged, it is added to the community repository.
+Once the pull request is approved and merged, the community repository is rebuild and the package will be available to users.

 ### Adding Tagged versions from a git repository